AriPal/articles/Readme.md

 Once the user is authenticated, the next step is to authorize the user.
 At first, these two words seems synonoms, but must not be mixed.
 Authentication means confirming the user's identity wheres authorization means being allowed to access the domain.
 In otherwords, to allow a the content page to interact with MS Graph API, for instance generate an excel file or get user details, the user must authorize it.
 This is done by showing a popup page with a list of permissions the user can consent or cancel.

-### Application or Delegate
+#### Application or Delegate

-There are two permission types (Application or Delegate) to get an access token.
-Application if a dameon service wants to sends emails on a weekly-basis (user authentication is not required), Delegate if actions comes from a user (user authentication is required).
-Admin can set permissions differently for Applicaiton or Delegate depending on domain requirements in Azure AD.
+There are two permission types (Application or Delegate), or ways to get an access token.
+If a dameon service wants to sends emails on a weekly-basis (user authentication is not required) this is known as Application request.
+If actions are based on user events (user authentication is required) this is known as Delegate requests.
+Admin can set permissions depending if the requests comes from a dameon or user in Azure AD.

 ```bash